Genivia/ugrep/README.md

                   are    matched,     same     as     --include-dir='glob'     and
                   --exclude-dir='glob'.
 A leading `/' matches the working direc- tory.
-This option may be repeated  and  may  be  combined  with options -M, -O and -t to expand the recursive search.
+This option may be repeated  and  may  be  combined  with options  -M,  -O  and  -t to expand searches.
+See `ugrep --help globs' and `man ugrep' section GLOBBING for details.

            --group-separator[=SEP]
                   Use SEP as a group separator for context options -A, -B and  -C.
                   The default is a double hyphen (`--').

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the default when there is more than one file to search.

            -h, --no-filename
                   Never print filenames with output lines.
 This  is  the  default when  there is only one file (or only standard input) to search.

            --heading, -+
                   Group matches per file.
 Adds a heading and a line break between